Bobby-Lu/Bobby-Lu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a postdoc in the research group, Stochastics, at the national research institute for mathematics and computer science in the Netherlands (CWI, Amsterdam).
+I am currently a postdoc researcher in the research group, Stochastics, at the national research institute for mathematics and computer science in the Netherlands (CWI, Amsterdam).
 Before that, I obtained my Ph.D. in Statistics from University of Twente, under the supervision of Prof. dr. [Marie-Colette van Lieshout](https://homepages.cwi.nl/~colette/).

 **Markdown generator**